yang-hub/nebula-docs/docs-2.0-en/nebula-dashboard-ent/4.cluster-operator/operator/node.md

 On this page, the information of all nodes will be shown, including the cluster name, Host(SSH_User), CPU (Core), etc. Users can add nodes, view node monitoring, and manage services on the node.

+## Precautions

+If the zone feature is enabled, you must select the zone to which the node belongs when you add a node.
+After adding a node, you cannot modify the zone to which the node belongs.
+You can only add the node again after removing it by scaling down.

 ## Entry

 1. At the top navigation bar of the Dashboard Enterprise Edition page, click **Cluster Management**.